epilot-dev/docs/docs/entities/flexible-entities.md

 ## Capabilities

-Entity Schemas may also define capabilities for the entities, which define extra functionality for that entity.
+Entity Schemas define Capabilities for the entities, which add extra functionality in the entity views.

-Examples of capabilities:
+Some examples of entity capabilities:

+- Email Messages
 - File Attachments
+- Order Item Table
+- Workflow Overview
-- Comments
+- Automation Actions

 ## Relations